This post may contain some affiliate links for your convenience. We may earn money or products from the companies mentioned in this post.

 I remember my first time walking into a food pantry.
 I was in tears as the lady walked me around and helped me pick the food for my family.
 Pasta, sauce, some fruit, meat, bread, cleaning supplies, the groceries went on.
 I was overwhelmed, so very thankful and deeply humbled.
 They even gave me some flowers to take home to my home.

 Even as I reflect on this moment, I am crying.
 No one ever expects to be in the place of need.

 No one else will ever walk in the shoes you are walking.
 So document what is happening so you can reflect on it.
 It is very therapeutic and will help you process through all the feeling of unemployment and financial stress.

 If you have made it this far in reading this post, I would like to encourage you.
 Unemployment doesn’t last forever.
 It is a season of learning and a season of loss.
 I realize that you may be filled with a lot of fear and anxiety, but you will get through this.
-Check out this post about How to Overcome your Fear and Money Worries.

 Once you make it to the other side and you have a job, or your husband has a job, you will be so happy.
 You will have your own life lessons of unemployment to reflect on.
 I encourage you to write them down so you can remember them.

 Eventually, you will be on the other side of unemployment.
 Then it will be your turn to help someone when they are going through it.

 Stephanie has been blogging at Sticky Note Mom for 4 years.
 Before starting her blog she worked in the finance industry working on the floor of the Chicago Board of Trade to working for major financial institutions with personal financial planning and the mortgage industry.
 Now she shares all she has learned about frugal living to help others learn how to stop spending and start saving more.